TeamJM/webmap-client/README.md

 Setting Up
 ----------

+New to Git?
+Check out [the Pro Git book](https://git-scm.com/book/)

 1. If you have direct access to the repository, then clone it.
-If you don't (or you don't know what that means), then click the "Fork" button at the top right to create a fork under your own GitHub account, and fork that.
+If you don't (or you don't know what that means), then click the "Fork" button at the top right to create a fork under your own GitHub account, and clone that.
 2. Create a branch for the changes you're making.
 Do not push directly to `master`, even if you're on a fork!
 3. Install the project dependencies using `npm install --save`.